Finishing Strong:

 Motivation research, especially Self-Determination Theory (SDT), tells us that students stay most engaged when three needs are met:

-EduInfluencers founder Rochelle Borton says the achievement of goals, linked to values and personal motivation are known to enhance overall wellbeing and performance of staff, giving even more reason to ensure specific strategies are adopted by school leaders.
-Hargreaves et al (2022) encourages classroom routines, assessment, and grouping to allow multiple pathways to show success, avoiding rigid labels, and maintaining student agency.
+EduInfluencers founder Rochelle Borton states that achieving goals linked to values and personal motivation enhances overall well-being and performance.
+This gives even more reason for school leaders to adopt specific strategies.
+Hargreaves et al. (2022) encourage classroom routines, assessments, and groupings that allow multiple pathways to success.
+This approach avoids rigid labels and maintains student agency.

-Here are three evidence-based strategies that applies to school leaders, teachers and students, grounded in psychological research:
+Here are three evidence-based strategies that apply to school leaders, teachers, and students, grounded in psychological research:

 1. Foster Values-Aligned Goal Setting (Self-Determination Theory)

-When a goal truly matters to us, we tend to feel more energised, fulfilled and committed.
-This tends to be driven by our values.
-Some common values are curiosity, creativity or kindness).
+When a goal truly matters to us, we tend to feel more energised, fulfilled, and committed.
+This is often driven by our values, such as curiosity, creativity, or kindness.
 A more extensive list of different values can be found on Mindfulness.

-A quick tip to add in values throughout the day could be: “When Sam struggles to finish his reading, you might ask him which part he enjoys most, connecting his effort to his value of curiosity.”
+A quick tip to incorporate values throughout the day could be: “When Sam struggles to finish his reading, you might ask him which part he enjoys most, connecting his effort to his value of curiosity.”

 2. Use Strength-Based Feedback and Recognition (Positive Psychology)

-When feedback tends to focus on strengths, rather than shortcomings teachers and students usually feel seen, capable and motivated to keep improving.
-This can help to build confidence, resilience and nurtures a sense of belonging and self-belief.
+When feedback focuses on strengths rather than shortcomings, teachers and students usually feel seen, capable, and motivated to improve.
+This approach helps build confidence, resilience, and nurtures a sense of belonging and self-belief.

-Positive Psychology (Seligman & Csikszentmihalyi, 2000) shows that identifying and using personal strengths enhances motivation, performance, and wellbeing.
+Positive Psychology (Seligman & Csikszentmihalyi, 2000) shows that identifying and using personal strengths enhances motivation, performance, and well-being.
 In schools, this approach reduces burnout, boosts self-efficacy, and fosters optimism.
-Some practical activities to try:
+Here are some practical activities to try:

 3. Build Reflection and Mastery Moments (Bandura’s Self-Efficacy Theory)

-Progress feels most powerful when its seen and validated.
-Taking time to reflect on small wins, reinforces a sense of competence and control.
+Progress feels most powerful when it is seen and validated.
+Taking time to reflect on small wins reinforces a sense of competence and control.

-Albert Bandura’s Self-Efficacy Theory (1997) found that our belief in our ability to succeed — self-efficacy — grows when we experience mastery.
-This belief predicts persistence, learning, and emotional wellbeing.
+Albert Bandura’s Self-Efficacy Theory (1997) found that our belief in our ability to succeed—self-efficacy—grows when we experience mastery.
+This belief predicts persistence, learning, and emotional well-being.
 Reflection turns everyday experiences into evidence of growth.
-Some practical activities to try:
+Here are some practical activities to try:

-To sum up and celebrate the return to school and a new term filled with progress and success; when schools intentionally align goals with values, recognises strength and celebrate progress - both staff and students experience more joy and purpose in learning.
-The evidence-based strategies outlined above, does not just boost motivation, they build healthier, more connected and more resilient school communities all year around.
+To sum up, celebrating the return to school and a new term filled with progress and success is essential.
+When schools intentionally align goals with values, recognise strengths, and celebrate progress, both staff and students experience more joy and purpose in learning.
+The evidence-based strategies outlined above not only boost motivation but also build healthier, more connected, and more resilient school communities all year round.

 References